freeCodeCamp/freeCodeCamp/guide/english/elixir/tuples/index.md

 ## Pattern Matching

 The most common use of tuples in Elixir is as a return for a function.
-For example: `{:ok, "Hello World\n"}` This is a very helpful, as it enables the use of Pattern Matching to handle these returns.
+For example: `{:ok, "Hello World\n"}` This is very helpful, as it enables the use of Pattern Matching to handle these returns.

 #### More Information:
 * [elixir-lang.org | recursion](https://elixir-lang.org/getting-started/basic-types.html#tuples)